 Directors and Executive Officers Age Position/Title

-Timothy Y. (Tim) Chen 57 Chairman of the Board
+Timothy Y. (Tim) Chen 58 Chairman of the Board

-James Zhi Qin 41 Director and Chief Executive Officer
+James Zhi Qin 42 Director and Chief Executive Officer

 Andrew Penn 51 Director

-Xiang Li 32 Director and President
+Xiang Li 33 Director and President

-Nicholas Yik Kay Chong 46 Chief Financial Officer
+Nicholas Yik Kay Chong 47 Chief Financial Officer

-Gabriel Li 45 Director

-Cynthia Whelan 44 Director
+Cynthia Whelan 45 Director

-Han Willem Kotterman 48 Director
+Han Willem Kotterman 49 Director

 Ruey-Bin Kao 54 Director

-Ya-Qin Zhang 47 Independent Director

-Ted Tak-Tai Lee 63 Independent Director
+Ted Tak-Tai Lee 64 Independent Director

+Guangfu Cui 46 Independent Director

+Junling Liu 50 Independent Director

 Timothy Y. (Tim) Chen has served as our chairman of the board since 2012.
-He has served as the president and group managing director of Telstra International Group since November 2012.
-He is also a director of Telstra International HK Limited, Telstra Holdings Pty Ltd, CSL Limited, Sequel Media Inc. and several other Telstra subsidiaries.
-He was a non-executive director on the board of directors of Telstra Corporation Limited between April 2012 and November 2012.
+He has served as the president and group managing director of Telstra International Group and is currently International President of Telstra, which he joined in November 2012.
+He is also a director of China Communications Media Group Co.
+Ltd., Qingdao Haier, Telstra International HK Limited, Telstra Holdings Pty Limited and several other Telstra subsidiaries.
+He was a non-executive director on the board of directors of Telstra Corporation Limited between April 2012 and November 2012 and a director of Sequel Media Inc. between November 2012 and November 2014.
 Previously, Mr. Chen was a partner of a China Opportunities Fund within GL Capital Group.
 He was the CEO of National Basketball Association China from 2007 to 2010, the corporate vice president of Microsoft and the CEO of its Greater China region from 2003 to 2007, the corporate vice president of Motorola and the chairman and president of Motorola (China) Electronics from 2001 to 2003.
-Before Microsoft, he was the CEO of 21CN Cybernet, a company listed on Hong Kong Stock Exchange, from 2000 to 2001.
+Before Microsoft, he was the CEO of 21CN Cybernet, a company listed on the Hong Kong Stock Exchange, from 2000 to 2001.
 Prior to 2000, Mr. Chen spent eight years in China with Motorola, including serving as the general manager responsible for the sales and marketing for the Greater China Cellular Infrastructure Division.
 He also spent nine years with AT&T Bell Laboratories in the United States.
 Mr. Chen holds an MBA degree from the University of Chicago and a master's degree in both computer science and mathematics from Ohio State University.

 James Zhi Qin has served as our director since 2008 and chief executive officer since 2009.
 Mr. Qin is also a director of Sequel Media.
 Mr. Qin joined our company in 2007 and prior to joining us, from 2006 to 2007, Mr. Qin was the chief operating officer of 265.com, an internet company providing website directory service, which was acquired by Google in 2007.
 Mr. Qin worked for McKinsey & Company as an associate from 2005 to 2006 and Northern Telecom Limited as a software engineer from 1999 to 2003.
 Prior to that, Mr. Qin was employed at IBM Corporation from 1996 to 1998 and Hughes Network Systems from 1995 to 1996.
-Mr. Qin holds a bachelor's degree in electrical engineering from Tsinghua University in 1995, a master's degree in computer science from the University of Iowa in 1999, and an MBA degree from Harvard Business School in 2005.
+Mr. Qin earned a bachelor's degree in electrical engineering from Tsinghua University in 1995, a master's degree in computer science from the University of Iowa in 1999, and an MBA degree from Harvard Business School in 2005.